Price Alerts Complete Guide

 What Price Alerts are

-A Price Alert notifies you when a symbol hits a price level you set, using a simple condition like Greater than or Less than.
-Alerts can be created manually from the Alerts panel, or generated automatically as One-Click Doji Price Alerts from the Doji Screener.
-Both types appear in the same Alerts list.
+A Price Alert notifies you when a symbol hits a price level you set, using a condition like Greater than or Less than.
+Alerts can be created manually from the Alerts panel, created directly from the chart, or generated automatically as One-Click Doji Price Alerts from the Doji Screener.
+All alert types appear in the same Alerts list.

 Where to find the Alerts panel